The Reality of Green Transition: The Resource Curse and Critical Minerals

 China’s monopoly on global critical minerals production.
 Author: Marína Kováčová

 Even though a notion of a geopolitically diversified supply chain appears to be the engine behind policy-making promoting (out)sourcing critical minerals, it is impossible not to take ethical, human rights, and sustainability concerns tied to Chinese labor practices into account.
-A report published by the Business & Human Rights Resource Centre, an international NGO tracking human rights, brought attention to numerous labor and human rights abuses associated with Chinese lacking due diligence that exposes mining communities to various vulnerabilities.
+A report published by the Business & Human Rights Resource Centre, an international NGO tracking human rights, brought attention to numerous labor and human rights abuses associated with Chinese lacking workplace regulations and due diligence that exposes mining communities to various vulnerabilities.
 [22] The report shows that most of the allegations (total of 102) involve abuses against local communities; half of them entail negative environmental implications regarding water pollution, and the third concerns workers‘ rights.
 Similarly, last year’s Amnesty International and Good Governance and Human Rights (IBGDH) initiative report shows a direct link between DRC’s cobalt and copper mines and grievous human rights abuses.
 [23]

 In the case of cobalt, at least 70% of the supply comes from DRC.
 Furthermore, 60-70% of DRC’s cobalt supply is then processed in China and additionally, fifteen out of the seventeen cobalt mines in DRC are Chinese-owned.
 [24] Bejing dominance and its geopolitical and ethical implications are, however, not the only challenge to the ethics of critical minerals.
 Lack of human rights safeguarding is also linked to weak regional governance and intervention in the abuses committed in the unregulated small-scale mines.
 [25] DRC is recognized as one of the world’s most corrupt countries, and its engagement in mining has recently raised wide concerns about its legitimacy.
-[26] [27] As a result, the country implemented the Responsible Sourcing Standard in 2021 and established the Entreprise Générale du Cobalt (EGC), a new state entity to oversee the regulation of buying and selling artisanal cobalt.
+[26] [27] As a result of the international concerns, the country implemented the Responsible Sourcing Standard in 2021 and established the Entreprise Générale du Cobalt (EGC), a new state entity to oversee the regulation of buying and selling artisanal cobalt.
 [28] [29] According to the Financial Times analysis, these endeavors exist only on paper as their implementation is hampered by political and bureaucratic problems.
 [30]

 The struggles of miners have recently gained significant attention from major global news outlets, with headlines focusing on the so-called „Blood Cobalt.“ [33] Amnesty International and IBGDH report shows that Chinese-funded companies have participated in evictions, home demolitions and sexual assaults on the mining community.
 Furthermore, it has been reported that Chinese-owned mining companies partake in racially-driven discrimination [34] and are linked with employing an estimated amount of 25,000 children.
-While Western media rightly point out that small-scale mines are often associated with underpaid labor, unhealthy conditions, and child exploitation, a paper by the International Institute for Environment and Development suggests there is a roadmap for improving human rights.
-According to the paper, artisanal miners have been voicing their demands for access to viable mine sites, safer working conditions, and fair compensation for the valuable ore they extract.3 [36] China’s dominant involvement in critical minerals production suggests its key role in the development of the field.
+[35] While Western media rightly point out that small-scale mines are often associated with underpaid labor, unhealthy conditions, and child exploitation, a paper by the International Institute for Environment and Development suggests there is a roadmap for improving human rights.
+According to the paper, artisanal miners have been voicing their demands for access to viable mine sites, safer working conditions, and fair compensation for the valuable ore they extract.
+[V] [36] China’s dominant involvement in critical minerals production suggests its key role in the development of the field.
 Therefore, it is fair to assume China should not only serve as the producer, exporter, and profit harvester.
 In order to meet the set goals of sustainable and just character of green energy, it should accordingly take on a role of regulator as well.

 Although Western countries have previously outlined plans to hold the abusers accountable, some of the Western EV manufacturers are mindfully signing contracts with ethical mines, and the OECD provides guidance on how to conduct the due diligence in the mineral supply chain, no significant change has been made.
 [37] [38] Critical minerals, most notably lithium and copper, continue to be linked with water scarcity due to the spilling of waste into rivers, streams and underground aquifers used for drinking.
 [39] [40] They are associated with mass deforestation and environmental pollution, especially in remote regions with little to no hope for a more conservationist approach.
 [41]